MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismcmdispatchincomingdropparty.md

+#### - DropStatus [in]

+Indicates the reason this party is being dropped, usually NDIS_STATUS_SUCCESS if the remote party
+     simply requested that its connection be closed.

 #### - NdisPartyHandle [in]

 Specifies the handle that identifies the party to be dropped from the multipoint VC, which must